voxmedia/pixelpunch/README.md

 The event website for Vox Media's first design battle, Pixel Punch.

 # Get running
-The Pixel Punch website is built using the [Middleman](http://middlemanapp.com), the static site generator.
+The Pixel Punch website is built using the [jekyll](https://jekyllrb.com), the static site generator.

 - Clone the project
 - Run `bundle install`
-- Run `bundle exec middleman` to start up the server at `localhost:4567`
+- Run `bundle exec jekyll serve --livereload` to start up the server at `localhost:4000`
 - Edit source files within the `source` folder

 If you have SSL errors with `eventmachine`, install [Homebrew](http://brew.sh/) and then run `brew link --force openssl`, then try `bundle install` again.